 Places to stay in Boquete

-Hostel Mamallena: Located right in the centre of Boquete.
-Staff were super helpful with directions, arranged any tour I wanted and offer a shuttle service to Bocas Del Toro, Lost and Found, David and more.
+Hostel Mamallena is a great hostel, located right in the centre of Boquete.
+Staff were super helpful with directions, arranged any tour I wanted and offered a shuttle service to Bocas Del Toro, Lost and Found, David and more.
 The hostel was clean and offered free pancakes from 7 – 10.
-I highly recommend this hostel.
+This is a great place for backpackers.

 Disclosure: This post on things to do in Boquete Panama contains affiliate links.